cronica-it/preview/website/blog/2023-hancu-interviu-revista-open/index.md

 voluntariat.

-Intr-unul din primele apeluri am folosit ca motto o parafraza a John F. Kennedy: "Nu intreba ce poate face Romania pentru tine, intreaba-te ce poti face tu pentru Romania" (originalul era: "Don't ask what America can do for you, ask yourself what you can do for America").
+Intr-unul din primele apeluri am folosit ca motto o parafraza a John F. Kennedy: „Nu intreba ce poate face Romania pentru tine, intreaba-te ce poti face tu pentru Romania” (originalul era: „Don't ask what America can do for you, ask yourself what you can do for America”).
 Idealismul are inca o rol imens in rezolvarea problemelor lumii si in mod particular ale Romaniei.